remotivelabs.broker

 Attributes:

-• name: The name of the signal
+• name: The signal name as it appears in the signal database.

-RestbusSignalConfig( name: str, loop: Sequence[Union[int, float, bytes, str]], initial: Sequence[Union[int, float, bytes, str]] = <factory>)
+RestbusSignalConfig( name: str, loop: Sequence[Union[int, float, bytes, str, NoneType]], initial: Sequence[Union[int, float, bytes, str, NoneType]] = <factory>)

 name: str

-loop: Sequence[Union[int, float, bytes, str]]
+loop: Sequence[Union[int, float, bytes, str, NoneType]]

-initial: Sequence[Union[int, float, bytes, str]]
+initial: Sequence[Union[int, float, bytes, str, NoneType]]

 @classmethod

-def set( cls, name: str, value: Union[int, float, bytes, str]) -> RestbusSignalConfig:
+def set( cls, name: str, value: Union[int, float, bytes, str, NoneType]) -> RestbusSignalConfig:

 Create a SignalConfig with a constant value.